This example shows the files a Shaperail user actually authors:

 Back to top

 Shaperail documentation lives in the same repository as the framework so every release has versioned instructions.
+See the latest release for the most recent version.

 This site uses Just the Docs, a documentation theme for Jekyll.